Zero Waste Zero Landfill

 200 New Trucks & 500 Gas-powered Rickshaws to collect waste from Cities, Towns & Villages.

-Our Tender documents were submitted at the end of June 2021 and we are now at Feasibility study stage and need the Green Economy Ministry to issue a letter of support (MoU Mandate).
+Our Tender documents were submitted at the end of June 2021 and we are now at Feasibility study stage and need the Green Economy Ministry has issued a letter of support (Mandate).
 This website has been produced as a means for the Government to understand further our offer.